 Within the past four months since my last post, our esteemed HistGeogUni member Peter Meusburger was unfortunately diagnosed with cancer and very sadly passed away in Heidelberg on 18 December 2017.
 Yesterday, family and friends as well as pupils, colleagues and dignitaries spanning the five decades since the award of his PhD at the University of Innsbruck in 1968 arrived not only from the wider region but also from as far away as Tokyo to pay their respect and say farewell to Peter in a funeral service that honored his expertise, humor and serenity, his academic legacy and, perhaps most importantly, his humanity in very appropriate and often moving ways.

-I first met Peter in April 1993, when he taught a Proseminar Anthropogeographie [second year seminar on human geography] at Heidelberg University, where he served as the Chair in Economic and Social Geography from 1983 to 2007 and continued to be employed after his retirement as Germany’s first Distinguished Senior Professor from 2007 until his untimely death in 2017.
+We met in April 1993, when Peter taught a Proseminar Anthropogeographie [second year seminar on human geography] at Heidelberg University, where he served as the Chair in Economic and Social Geography from 1983 to 2007 and continued to be employed after his retirement as Germany’s first Distinguished Senior Professor from 2007 until his untimely death in 2017.
 As a result of his seminar, Peter asked fellow student Tim Freytag (also a HistGeogUni member) and me to work with him as student assistants once he would have returned from a sabbatical year at Clark University in 1993-94 and we would have passed our intermediate exams.

 A joint visit to the Biannual Meeting of German Geographers in Bochum in October 1993 was followed by our research and teaching assistance as wissenschaftliche Hiwis from 1995 to 1997.
 Subsequently, Peter served as both Tim’s and my PhD supervisor, mentor and collaborator up until December 2017.
-Peter taught me about the geographies of knowledge and education, and suggested my PhD topic on academic mobility to Germany, a research trajectory that has eventually led to the foundation of this research network.
+Peter taught me about the geographies of knowledge and education, and he suggested my PhD topic on academic mobility to Germany, a research trajectory that has eventually led to the foundation of this research network.

 Peter was not only one of the pioneers of studying the geographies of knowledge and education in Germany and on an international level, but he has shaped historical geographical research on the geographies of the university by publishing about the regional and social origins of professors at Heidelberg University between 1850 and 1932 (Meusburger 1990) and about periods of academic and financial prosperity and crisis at Heidelberg University from 1803 to 1932 (Meusburger & Schuch 2010).